-The Must-Dos in Whangarei
+The Top Activities and Attractions in Whangarei

 1. Check out Whangarei Falls and the AH Reed Kauri Park

 Linked by a gorgeous riverside walkway, Whangarei Falls and AH Reed Kauri Park are two natural attractions in Whangarei you can’t miss!
 Be blown away by the beauty of the 26 m (85 ft)-high waterfall, then follow the Hatea River Walk to a boardwalk through ancient kauri forest with some of the largest trees in New Zealand.
 Find out more about these walks in the 20 Best Walks in Whangarei & Whangarei Heads.